 A Journey In Ireland, 1921, Revisited

 Novelist and journalist Wilfrid Ewart traveled through Ireland from mid-April to early May 1921.
 His dispatches for London newspapers were later collected and revised in the book, A Journey in Ireland, 1921.
-This project revisits aspects of his journey at the centenary of the trip.
-DEVELOPING.
+Though Ewart was English, I couldn’t resist the opportunity to revisit aspects of his journey at its 100th anniversary.

 - Dublin arrival